You are here

 Welcome to the Language for Resilience Online Series

-There will be five training courses for teachers in the series, each with different start dates:
+There will be four training courses for teachers in the series, each with different start dates:

-- 1 June - 26 June 2020: An introduction to trauma and its effects in the classroom (this module)
+- 7 - 18 December 2020: An introduction to trauma and its effects in the classroom (read more about this module below)

 About this module

 Understand learner experience and behaviour.
 Take this module and see how a basic understanding of trauma and its effects in the classroom can benefit the teaching and learning process.
 An introduction to trauma and its effects in the classroom is a three-hour self-study training module, which is divided into three one-hour units.

 Understanding trauma and ways this manifests in classroom interactions can help teachers to be more empathetic and empowered.
 The aim of this module is to look at how trauma impacts students so teachers are equipped to shape the teaching and learning processes to be safer, more inclusive and protective.

 - By the end of unit 1, you'll be able to define trauma and understand its possible causes

 - By the end of unit 2, you'll be able to reflect on the effects on learning and behaviour in the classroom through examples of students and consider the role of the teacher in endings and transitions